gah-code/my-mdx-starter/README.md

-# Gatsby MDX Prisma Blog Starter
+# Gatsby MDX Prisma Blog Starter - Development Notes

-This project is a **Gatsby MDX Blog Starter** that supports dynamic MDX pages, category filtering, and pagination.
+This project is a **Gatsby MDX Prisma Blog Starter** that supports dynamic MDX pages, category filtering, and pagination.
 It leverages **Gatsby** and **MDX** to create a modern, component-driven blog with optimized image handling and syntax highlighting.

 ---